peteroupc/peteroupc.github.io/random.md

 For statistical and seeded RNGs, to **reduce the chance of correlated random numbers or identical random number sequences**, an application is encouraged to create&mdash;
 - one thread-safe instance of an RNG for the entire application to use, or
 - one instance of an RNG for each thread of the application, where each instance&mdash;
-    - is accessible to only one thread (such as with thread-local storage), and
+    - is accessible to only one thread (such as with thread-local storage),
-    - is initialized with a seed that is unrelated to the other seeds (using sequential or linearly related seeds can cause [**undesirable correlations**](https://blogs.unity3d.com/2015/01/07/a-primer-on-repeatable-random-numbers/) in some PRNGs).
+    - is initialized with a seed that is unrelated to the other seeds (using sequential or linearly related seeds can cause [**undesirable correlations**](https://blogs.unity3d.com/2015/01/07/a-primer-on-repeatable-random-numbers/) in some PRNGs), and

-An application that generates **random numbers in parallel** can also do one or both of&mdash;

-- using a different conforming RNG scheme for each instance, and
+    - MAY use a different conforming RNG scheme from the others.
-- using a conforming RNG scheme specially designed for parallel random number generation (such as so-called "splittable" PRNGs).

 (Many questions on _Stack Overflow_ highlight the pitfalls of creating a new RNG instance each time a random number is needed, rather than only once in the application.
 This is notably the case with the .NET generator `System.Random`.)